ANU197/SPFx-Application-Customizor---Footer-Code/README.md

 ### Build options

+Next go to your command prompt and execute this code using below command.

-gulp clean - TODO
+gulp clean
-gulp test - TODO
+gulp build
-gulp serve - TODO
+gulp serve
-gulp bundle - TODO
+gulp bundle –ship
-gulp package-solution - TODO
+gulp package-solution -ship
+So you can run the above command as per the order.
+So once you click on gulp serve, it will open a new page where you have to add your newly added web part or extensions.